"Affordable, professional Pilates providing dynamic, small group classes for a stronger, fitter, more flexible you."

 One class will sow the seed but CONSISTENCY is key for best results.
 A recommended minimum of two to three sessions per week is achievable with Thrive's attractively-priced small group classes.

-Thrive Pilates also has an adjacent floor studio offering mat pilates, yoga, mobility classes and conditioning & handstand classes in a warm, safe environment.
+Thrive Pilates also has an adjacent floor studio offering mat pilates, yoga & handstand classes in a warm, safe environment.

 Thrive Pilates Owner, Studio Pilates Instructor (Polestar), BHSc (Paramedic), Guinness World Record Holder.

 Rarely one to "do" life conventionally, Anna's first career was within the skydive industry, gaining her skydiving license at 16 years of age.
 In 2006, her passion for sport and movement led her to undertake the Polestar Pilates qualification while living in Perth.
 On completion in 2008, Anna became an instructor at Movementor Pilates in Christchurch and has now taught at numerous studios across Australia and New Zealand.
-Anna has been instructing in Wellington since 2013 while simultaneously completing a Bachelor of Health Science (Paramedic).
-She currently works for Wellington Free Ambulance as an Ambulance Officer.
+Anna has been instructing in Wellington since 2013 and also works as a Paramedic for Wellington Free Ambulance.

 Anna has also performed and taught circus aerial silks since 2008.
 She is well known for her high flying aerial stunts including performing the world's highest aerial hoop routine (suspended from a paraglider) and holds a Guinness World Record for the Highest Static Trapeze Act (performed below a hot air balloon).